feldera/feldera/sql-to-dbsp-compiler/using.md

 ## SQL programs

-The compiler, which runs internally to Feldera, must be given the table definition first, and then the view definition. e.g.,
+A SQL program consists of the table definitions, followed by view definitions. e.g.:

 ```sql
 -- define Person table